jamilohayia/ProgressiveBudget/README.md

 * You are required to submit the following:

-  * the URL to the deployed application
+  * the URL to the deployed application: https://progressivebudget12.herokuapp.com/

-  * the URL to the Github repository
+  * the URL to the Github repository: https://github.com/jamilohayia/ProgressiveBudget